 The dark web and Tor are often used by journalists and whistleblowers to exchange sensitive information, including Edward Snowden himself.
 The Ashley Madison data dump, for instance, was posted to a site only accessible to Tor users.

-The darknet is not a single, centralized place.
+The dark web is not a single, centralized place.
 Just like the surface web, it is scattered among servers around the world.
-But the most common way to access darknet networks is through Tor, short for The Onion Router.
-Darknet website URLs are often appended with “.onion” in lieu of “.com” or “.org”, indicating they are only accessible to Tor users.
+This article will instruct you on how to access the dark web through Tor, short for The Onion Router.
+Dark net website URLs are often appended with “.onion” in lieu of “.com” or “.org”, indicating they are only accessible to Tor users.

 Tor is a network of volunteer relays through which the user’s internet connection is routed.
 The connection is encrypted and all the traffic bounces between relays located around the world, making the user anonymous.